istio/istio.io/content/en/blog/2019/app-identity-and-access-adapter/index.md

 If you are running your containerized applications on Kubernetes, you can benefit from using the App Identity and Access Adapter for an abstracted level of security with zero code changes or redeploys.

-Whether your computing environment is based on a single cloud provider, a combination of multiple cloud providers, or following a hybrid cloud approch, having a centralized identity management can help you to preserve existing infrastructure and avoid vendor lock-in.
+Whether your computing environment is based on a single cloud provider, a combination of multiple cloud providers, or following a hybrid cloud approach, having a centralized identity management can help you to preserve existing infrastructure and avoid vendor lock-in.

 With the [App Identity and Access Adapter](https://github.com/ibm-cloud-security/app-identity-and-access-adapter), you can use any OAuth2/OIDC provider: IBM Cloud App ID, Auth0, Okta, Ping Identity, AWS Cognito, Azure AD B2C and more.
 Authentication and authorization policies can be applied in a streamlined way in all environments — including frontend and backend applications — all without code changes or redeploys.